MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-settings.md

 - This feature is only available for Generation 2 VMs.
 - By default added virtual network adapters aren't connected to a virtual network.
 You can configure VMs assigned with the hardware profile to use one or more of the virtual network adapters, after they're deployed on a host.

-### support-for-trunk-mode
+### Support for trunk mode
 VMM 2019 UR3 and later supports *trunk* mode for VM vNICs.
 Trunk mode is used by NFV/VNF applications like virtual firewalls, software load balancers, and virtual gateways to send and receive traffic over multiple vLANs.
 You can enable trunk mode through console and PowerShell.

-see the following section for enabling Trunk mode through console, see [Set-SCVirtualNetworkAdapter](https://docs.microsoft.com/powershell/module/virtualmachinemanager/set-scvirtualnetworkadapter?view=systemcenter-ps-2019) and New-[SCVirtualNetworkAdapter](https://docs.microsoft.com/powershell/module/virtualmachinemanager/new-scvirtualnetworkadapter?view=systemcenter-ps-2019) for enabling through PowerShell commandlets.
+See the following section for enabling Trunk mode through console, see [Set-SCVirtualNetworkAdapter](https://docs.microsoft.com/powershell/module/virtualmachinemanager/set-scvirtualnetworkadapter?view=systemcenter-ps-2019) and New-[SCVirtualNetworkAdapter](https://docs.microsoft.com/powershell/module/virtualmachinemanager/new-scvirtualnetworkadapter?view=systemcenter-ps-2019) for enabling through PowerShell commandlets.

 >[!NOTE]